Join or Sign In

 Episode 2

-Lesley Stahl reports on the legal and political fight over the voting rights of 1.4 million felons in the crucial swing state of Florida.
-Sharyn Alfonsi investigates how a company with a checkered past convinced the Trump Administration to give it billions in border wall contracts.
-The wildlife filmmaker Sir David Attenborough warns in his latest documentary that humanity has committed a crime against the natural world by causing climate change.
+The legal and political fight over the voting rights of 1.4 million felons in Florida; the company with a checkered past that convinced the Trump administration to give it billions in border wall contracts; filmmaker David Attenborough.

 Episode 3